MicrosoftDocs/memdocs/sccm/desktop-analytics/enable-data-sharing.md

 When you integrate Configuration Manager with Desktop Analytics, you also use it to manage the diagnostic data level on devices.
 For the best experience, use Configuration Manager.

 The basic functionality of Desktop Analytics works at the **Basic** [diagnostic data level](https://docs.microsoft.com/windows/privacy/configure-windows-diagnostic-data-in-your-organization#diagnostic-data-levels).
-You won't get usage or health data for your updated devices without configuring the **Enhanced (Limited)** level in Configuration Manager.
+You won't get app usage, [additional app insights](https://docs.microsoft.com/en-us/sccm/desktop-analytics/compat-assessment#additional-insights), deployment status data or health monitoring data for your updated devices without configuring the **Enhanced (Limited)** level in Configuration Manager.
+Microsoft recommends that you enable the **Enhanced (Limited)** diagnostic data level with Desktop Analytics to maximize the benefits you get from it.

+For more information about diagnostic data shared with Microsoft with **Enhanced (Limited)**, see [Windows 10 enhanced diagnostic data events and fields](https://docs.microsoft.com/windows/privacy/enhanced-diagnostic-data-windows-analytics-events-and-fields).

-> [!TIP]
+> [!Important]
-> The **Enhanced (Limited)** setting in Configuration Manager is the **Limit Enhanced diagnostic data to the minimum required by Windows Analytics** policy on devices running Windows 10, version 1709 and later.
-Microsoft recommends that you enable the **Enhanced (Limited)** diagnostic data level with Desktop Analytics.
+> The **Enhanced (Limited)** setting in Configuration Manager is the same setting as **Limit Enhanced diagnostic data to the minimum required by Windows Analytics** policy avaliable on devices running Windows 10, version 1709 and later.
 >
-> Devices running Windows 10, version 1703 and earlier don't have this policy setting.
+> Devices running Windows 10, version 1703 and earlier, and devices running Windows 7 or Windows 8.1 don't have this policy setting.
 When you configure the **Enhanced (Limited)** setting in Configuration Manager, these devices fall back to the **Basic** level.

-For more information, see [Windows 10 enhanced diagnostic data events and fields](https://docs.microsoft.com/windows/privacy/enhanced-diagnostic-data-windows-analytics-events-and-fields).
+>
+> Devices running Windows 10, version 1709 do have this policy setting.
+However, when you configure the **Enhanced (Limited)** setting in Configuration Manager, these devices will also fall back to the **Basic** level.
+>

 > [!Important]
 > Microsoft has a strong commitment to providing the tools and resources that put you in control of your privacy.
-As a result, Microsoft doesn't collect the following data from devices located in European countries (EEA and Switzerland):
+As a result, while Desktop Analytics supports Windows 8.1 devices, Microsoft doesn't collect Windows diagnostic data from Windows 8.1 devices located in European countries (EEA and Switzerland).
 >
-> - Windows diagnostic data from Windows 8.1 devices
-> - App usage data for Windows 7

 For more information, see [Desktop Analytics privacy](/sccm/desktop-analytics/privacy).